Your first webpage with HTML and Netlify

 <!DOCTYPE html> <html> <head> </head> <body> ...page content... </body> </html>

-We can change that pesky tab title by adding to on our
+We can change that pesky tab title by adding one to our

 <head> tag like this: